 How do you know if you’re getting a truly superior pedicure?
-At your next appointment, look for these five things that transform a pedicure from average to superior.
+During your next appointment, look for these five things that transform a pedicure from average to superior.

 1. The service is performed by a highly qualified nail technician.